This position is open until filled; but first round of interviews will be the 14th to 18th of August, with start date of September 5th

 • Current and valid driver’s license—travel REQUIRED.

-• Minimum 3 years’ experience in prosecution or criminal defense work.
+• Minimum 8 years of experience in prosecution or criminal defense work.

 REQUIRED SKILLS AND ABILITIES:

-• Ability to conform to policies and priorities designated by the 63rd DA’s Office.
+• Ability to develop as needed and conform to policies and priorities designated by the 63rd DA’s Office.

 HOURS OF WORK: